bacarpenter/High-Note/README.md

 - [x]  User can register for an account
 - [x] User can login to an account
 - [x] User can send notes
-- [ ] User can read notes
+- [x] User can read notes

-*An important note: even when all of these boxes are checked, the project is far from over.
-In this state, the project will be less than a hack.*
+*An important note: Though the boxes are checked, my work is far from done.
+Functanilty is half the battle, user experience will make up the rest.*

 ## UI/UX Goals: